 At the separate Service you are welcome to invite (willing!) members of your family or friends to read the two readings in the Christening text, otherwise Philip will read them.
 If there are any poems/readings that are appropriate to your child that you would like to add to the separate Service, please feel free to let us know.

 It might be helpful if you came to look at the church before the Baptism, assuming you have not already shared our worship.

-You are also welcome to any Service, including the ''Contemporary Worship'' which usually takes place at 11.00am on the first Sunday of the month; or the ''All-age'' liturgy which usually takes place on the third Sunday of the month at 10.00am.
+You are also welcome to any Service, including the ''Contemporary Worship'' which usually takes place at 11.00am on the first Sunday of the month; or the ''All-age'' liturgy which usually takes place on the fourth Sunday of the month at 10.00am.
 But you are welcome to any service (most Sundays at 10.00am - for exact details please check the relevant pages on this website and/or our facebook website ''St Aidan's Church, Skelmanthorpe'')..

 We also run a Sunday Club for children at 9.00am usually on the third Sunday of the month (but check beforehand); and 'Messy Church' usually on the third Saturday of the month at 4.00pm for families - this is for creative activities (hence 'messy'!), a short time of worship, and tea.

 Philip, the parish priest, or a member of the parish Baptism Team can further explore the Faith with you